wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 ## Definitions

-Most of the definitions are borrowed from [PEP 440](https://peps.python.org/pep-0440/#definitions)

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119.html).